saren44/react-shake-it/README.md

 ### `active`
 Defines, whether the animation should be played.
-Setting this to `false` will return an empty `<div>`.
+Setting this to `false` will return a simple `<div>`.

 ### `horizontal`
 Defines min and max horizontal translation of the animated component.
 Can be either: